Are Tennessee Vital Records Open to the Public?

 Divorce records requests can also be made online through the VitalChek platform.

 How to Get a Certified Divorce Certificate in Tennessee

 To obtain a certified divorce certificate in Tennessee, visit the Tennessee Department of Health's Vital Records Office or the county clerk's office where the divorce was granted.
-Eligible parties include the divorced individuals or their legal representatives with valid identification.
+Eligible parties include divorced individuals or their legal representatives with valid identification.

 Are Tennessee Birth Records Public Information?

 Additionally, birth records are also available at the Tennessee State Library and Archives.
-But, as there were no birth records kept statewide in Tennessee before 1908, requesters have access only records between 1908-1912 and 1914-1919.
+But, as there were no birth records kept statewide in Tennessee before 1908, requesters have access only to records between 1908-1912 and 1914-1919.

 How Do I Obtain Tennessee Birth Records?